michaeltaranto/basekick/README.md

 # Basekick

-An experimental mixin for realigning your typographic elements with proper graphic design baseline.
+An mixin for realigning your typographic elements with proper graphic design baseline.
 The intent is to make it much easier to compose pages while maintaining your vertical rhythm.

 ## Background